shahraizali/modules/modules/payments/backend/modules/payments/payments/README.md

 ## Module description

-Django payments module allow user to pay through the stripe payment.
-It helps user to accept payments and send payouts globally.
-Module Creates PaymentIntent that encapsulates details about the transaction, such as the supported payment methods.
-Creates and stores stripe profile for each stripe user.
+Payments module allow user to select a subscription and pay through the stripe payment and Select Apple In-app Purchase and verify payments.
+It helps user to accept payments, send payouts globally and users can select subscription plan and price, and click on the subscribe.

 The following are the scope features of this module: